rhacp/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/README.md

 - OOP bank model;
 - practice with inheritance;
-- define getters and setters;
+- practice with encapsulation through private properties accessed by getters and setters;
+- practice with abstractization through the use of header files;
+- practice with polymorphism through method overloading;

 ---